stackbit-projects/mapmyhospitalapp-5bf17/content/pages/blog/post-5.md

 ---
-title: 3 Keys To Start a Solo Practice
+title: 3 Keys To Manage a Solo Practice
 subtitle: >-
   For doctors going independent means managing your business more than your patients, and that’s not why you became a doctor, right?